When the hospital was fully complete it had a nurse's home, a store, a power house, and a domestic building with a laundry, bakery and kitchen.

 As patient populations grew throughout the early part of the 20th century, the hospital itself continued to grow, and by the late 1930s the state began to build upward instead of outward.

 In 1954, the patient census at Kings Park topped 9,303, but would begin a steady decline afterwards.
 By the time kings park reached its peak patient population, the old rest and relaxation philosophy surrounding farming gave way to pre frontal lobotomies and electro shock therapy.
 However, those methods would quickly be abandoned in 1955 following the introduction of Thorazine, the first widely used drug in the treatment of mental illness.
 It fully closed down in 1996.
+(Note that access to the grounds is limited and entry into the buildings is forbidden by law)

 It first opened in early 1931.
 It opened with a capacity to accommodate 500-800 patients.
 But they enlarged it to hold a capacity of 2,000 patients.
 However in 1995 the hospital served an average of 780 adults per day with a staff of 1,157 employees.